Multilayer Haldane model: Conclusions

 \section{Conclusions}

-In this paper, we have studied the topological invariant responsible for the intrinsic QHE conductivity of the multilayer Haldane model with ABC stacking.
-We showed that the value of the topological invariant is equal to the number of layers times the value of the topological invariant of monolayer Haldane model for the sufficiently small values of interlayer hopping parameter.
-It has the same value also when the value of this parameter is increased until the gap is closed if Fermi energy remains in the gap.
-It appears that the same value is given also by the effective low energy model containing only two energy bands.
+In this paper, we have studied the topological invariant and the band structure responsible for the intrinsic QHE conductivity of the multilayer Haldane model with ABC stacking.
+We considered two limits of interlayer hopping when it is zero and when it is sufficiently large, given also by the effective low energy model containing only two energy bands.
+We showed that in both cases, the value of the topological invariant is equal to the number of layers times the value of the topological invariant of monolayer Haldane model for finite values of interlayer hopping parameter.
+Moreover we showed that the band do not close for arbitrary finite value of interlayer hopping when $h_0=0$ or almost constant.

 It is worth mentioning, that in our analysis we disregard completely the consideration of both inter - electron interactions and disorder.
 According to rather general considerations of \cite{ZZ_2019} the interactions cannot affect the value of Hall conductivity, at least, on the level of perturbation theory.
 The similar statement may also be drawn for the role of disorder \cite{ZZ_2019_2} as long as we consider the value of conductivity averaged over the sample area.
 In the latter case, however, the Hall current is expected to be concentrated along the boundary.